 The following figure presents the principle operation of the harmonic blocking in the transformer differential.
 When the transformer is energized, both the fundamental frequency and the 2nd harmonic increase significantly.
 In this example the harmonic blocking limit was set to 15 % (the ratio between the 2nd harmonic and the fundamental frequency, all phases), which seems more than sufficient for this transformer.
 The pick-up in the example is set to 30 %.
 Now, when the flux in the transformer core starts to catch up, the saturation in the core is reduced and the current for magnetizing is reduced as well.
-The blocking remains active until the setting is reached after which the blocking limit could be set to 30 % and the energizing would still be successful because the 2nd harmonic is still heavily present by the time the fundamental currents are reduced below the differential stage's pick-up limit.
+The blocking remains active until the setting is reached after which the blocking is released for each phase separately.
+With our example transformer the harmonic blocking limit could be set to 30 % and the energizing would still be successful because the 2nd harmonic is still heavily present by the time the fundamental currents are reduced below the differential stage's pick-up limit.

 Figure.
-5.4.29 - 165.
+5.4.10 - 70.
 Inrush blocking by using the 2nd harmonic (relative to fundamental frequency).

 Figure.
-5.4.29 - 166.
+5.4.10 - 71.
 Example of transformer magnetizing inrush currents.